Pension Bible

 Fee model

 Aviva is one of the UK's largest insurers and pension providers, with significant presence in both workplace and retail pensions.
-The 0.4% retail SIPP fee is mid-range and includes no fund dealing charges.
+The consumer Aviva Pension (SIPP) charges a flat 0.35% on the whole pot up to £500,000, with no charge on the balance above that — so the Aviva Charge is capped at £1,750/year.
+UK shares, ETFs and investment trusts can be traded for £4.99 flat per deal, and there are no fund dealing charges.
 Aviva's main strength is the breadth of its product suite — pension, ISA, life insurance, and general insurance under one roof.
-For investors who value having everything in one place, Aviva is convenient.
-For pure cost optimisation, Vanguard, ii, or AJ Bell are cheaper.
-Aviva workplace pension charges are typically lower than the retail rate and are negotiated by the employer.
+For investors who value having everything in one place, Aviva is convenient; the £500k cap also makes it surprisingly competitive on very large pots.
+For smaller pots, Vanguard, ii or AJ Bell tend to come in cheaper.
+Aviva workplace pension charges are negotiated by the employer and typically lower.

 Strengths